Sacked teacher of Unacademy says his remark misinterpreted, alleges firm acted under social media pressure | Education

 ''You directly sent me a termination notice,'' Sangwan said, adding that to hide the pressure, Unacademy used the term ''code of conduct'' without defining a political statement.

-Sangwan said that he was hurled abuses, called anti-national and death threats were issued to him by trollers ''who appeared to be illiterate'' after his video was spread on August 13.
+He said he was hurled abuses, called anti-national and death threats were issued to him by trollers ''who appeared to be illiterate'' after his video was spread on August 13.

 Saini in a tweet on the matter said Unacademy is an education platform that is deeply committed to imparting quality education.